-'Apokries','Tsiknopemptee', 'Kathara Deftera'.
-Carnival in Greece is full of religious traditions.
-But don't forget the party.
-Forget Venice or Rio, Greek carnival if full of joy and fun.
+Apokries, Tsiknopemptee, Kathara Deftera...
+Carnival in Greece is full of religious traditions and a great period for foodies.
+It is also a big party just as anywhere else in the world full of joy and fun.
 Did you know that the Patras Carnival, 'Patrino karnavali' is one of the biggest in Europe?

 Preparing for Lent

-Greek Carnival or ‘Apokries’ is a true family celebration with streetparties, parades and masquerades.
+Greek Carnival or ‘Apokries’ is a true family celebration with street parties, parades, and masquerades.
 Carnival ( from Latin: ‘carne’ and ‘vale’ = ‘goodbye to meat’) marks the days before the fasting begins.
-This is stressed on ‘Tsiknopemptee’ or Meat Thursday in the third week of carnival.
-‘Tsikno’ means the smell of grilled meat and ‘Pempti’ means Thursday.
-This Thursday is a day to take your family out to a tavern and eat grilled meat.
+The word Apokries in Greek comes from the words apochi and kreas (abstinence + meat) so, it means avoiding meat.

 Ancient Greek roots

-Carnival is related to the pagan rituals of the ancient worship celebrations to Dionysus, the God of wine, agriculture, fertility, dance and fun.
+Carnival is related to the pagan rituals of the ancient worship celebrations to Dionysus, the God of wine, agriculture, fertility, dance, and fun.
 The ancient Greeks held this wine and dance festival in February/March to celebrate spring.
-There was a parade with a Dionysos figure, fancy dress and masks.
+There was a parade with a Dionysos figure, fancy dress, and masks.

 During modern carnival street parties and parades take place everywhere.
 The best-known is in Patras, including a children carnival with a large parade of school children.
 Other famous carnivals are in Rethymnon (Crete), Galaxidi, Xanti and Kastoria.